tyronebj/espa-surface-reflectance/lasrc/README.md

 ### Product Guide

 ## Release Notes
-1. Modified the LaSRC executable to work with Sentinel-2 products.
-2. Added Sentinel-2 support to the do\_lasrc.py and surface\_reflectance.py scripts.
-3. Fixed a bug in the lat/long code when identifying the center of the pixel.
-This may have a slight affect on the Landsat-8 results.
-4. Copy the level-1 filenames for each of the reflectance bands to the level-2 bands for provenance of the old filenames, given that Sentinel-2 files are renamed in ESPA.
+1. Fixed a bug when masking fill values in the internal QA band.
+2. Modified the aerosol interpolation to not overwrite fill masks in the ipflag.
+Fill values remain masked as fill.